Beldin123/lpo/README.md

 The gpx package is itself dependent on the installation and configuration of Cplex.
 Please refer to that package for details.

-# Executable
+# Executable lporun

-The lporun subdirectory contains the executable intended as a tutorial demonstrating how lpo and gpx functions are used as well as exercisers which permit users to independently call and test each function exported by the two packages.
+The lporun subdirectory contains the executable of the same name which is intended as a tutorial demonstrating how lpo and gpx functions are used.
+It must be installed and configured as described in the following section.

+The lporun directory contains several text files which contain sample LP and MILP problems, in MPS format, that are used by the lporun executable.

 # Installation and Configuration

-To install the package on a Windows platform, go to the cmd.exe window and enter the command:
+To install the package and lporun executable on a Windows platform, go to the cmd.exe window and enter the command:
 ```
   go get -u github.com/go-opt/lpo
 ```